GoogleCloudPlatform/bigquery-utils/stored_procedures/README.md

 | `projection_columns` | ARRAY['*'] | An array of column names to select from the source table into the destination table.
 Defaults to all columns ('*'). |
 | `ml_options` | 'STRUCT(TRUE AS flatten_json_output)' | A JSON string representing additional options for the ML operation.
 The default flattens JSON output. |

-A sample JSON option string would look like:
+A sample fully-filled JSON option string would look like:
 ```
 `{
   "batch_size": 50000,